November 30, 2012

 Season of Darkness?
 Sigh.
 Summer is almost over.
 The mind-numbing incompetence that has been Redskins football for the last twenty years casts a long shadow indeed, even over the apparent Redskins Spring that dawned the brisk March morning we learned they had traded up in the draft for the chance to land their first franchise quarterback in a generation.
 As we have been reminded so many times over that forlorn time, hope can be a dangerous thing.

 Spring of hope?
 Damn straight.
 After 20 years, we actually have what even stone-cold reason tells us is a legtimate NFL quarterback prospect.
-We know it's going to take time—probably two or three years—before his tide fully raises all Redskins ships, but ware okay with that.
+We know it's going to take time—probably two or three years—before his tide fully raises all Redskins ships, but we are okay with that.
 The joy is in the journey, not the destination.

 Winter of despair?
 Wait.
 Two or three more years?
 I can't take this anymore.